John Riady: Riady family

 John Riady is the grandson of Mochtar Riady.
 The family controls the Lippo Group, which manages companies in property, healthcare, financial services, retail, technology and education in Asia.
-Its investors include GIC and Temasek, the Singapore state investment funds, Mitsui; Khazanah, the Malaysian Sovereign Wealth fund; and CVC Capital Partners, a private equity firm which tripled its money in three years by working with Lippo on the buyout of their Matahari department store chain.
+Its investors include GIC and Temasek Holdings, the Singapore state investment funds, Mitsui; Khazanah, the Malaysian Sovereign Wealth fund; and CVC Capital Partners, a private equity firm which tripled its money in three years by working with Lippo on the buyout of their Matahari department store chain.

 Publications

 Riady is a regular columnist on Indonesian social, political and foreign policy issues.
 Past publications include: